Bryan Reynolds Preview, Player Props: Pirates vs. Cubs

 Bryan Reynolds At The Plate

-- Reynolds has 119 hits to go with a slugging percentage of .460, both of which lead Pittsburgh hitters this season.
+- Reynolds has 120 hits to go with a slugging percentage of .460, both of which are best among Pittsburgh hitters this season.

-- Among qualified batters, he ranks 58th in batting average, while his on-base percentage ranks 81st and he is 49th in slugging.
+- Among the qualified hitters, he ranks 58th in batting average, while his on-base percentage ranks 82nd and he is 49th in slugging.

-- In 34.2% of his games this year, Reynolds has had at least one RBI.
-He's picked up more than one in 12.3% and driven in three or more of his team's runs in four contests.
+- Reynolds has driven home a run in 39 games this season (33.9%), including more than one RBI in 12.2% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 50 of 114 games this season, and more than once 11 times.
+- He has scored in 44.3% of his games this season, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.